John 20:12: Analysis

 This is the only time in the Gospel of John that angels appear.
 Rationalist critics believe that there were never any angels and that they were a later embellishment to the tale.
-Schnackenburg is one who believes the angels were a later addition to the narrative.
+Rudolf Schnackenburg argues that the angels were a later addition to the narrative.
 He argues they were added to reinforce the evidence that the body of Jesus was gone.
-By indicating that the angels were sitting where the head and feet of Jesus were it shows that a full examination of the spot had been conducted.
+By indicating that the angels were sitting where the head and feet of Jesus were, the narrative shows that a full examination of the spot had been conducted.
 This also explains why the angels are so quickly forgotten later in the chapter.

-Some have linked the two angels guarding the tomb with the pair that were said to guard the Ark of the Covenant.
-Wetstein has advanced a thesis linking the pair of angels to the pair of criminals who were crucified alongside Jesus.
+Some writers have linked the two angels guarding the tomb with the pair who were said to guard the Ark of the Covenant.
+Johann Jakob Wettstein advanced a thesis linking the pair of angels to the pair of criminals who were crucified alongside Jesus.

-The angels appear in the standard garb of Biblical angels, who are always portrayed as either wearing white or radiant clothing.
+The angels appear in the standard attire of biblical angels, who are always portrayed as either wearing white or radiant clothing.
 The exact form of the angels is uncertain.
-The text does not make clear if they were in the form of normal men, who Mary did perhaps not recognize as angels, or if they were the radiant beings Biblical angels are often described as.
+The text does not make clear if they were in the form of normal men, who Mary did perhaps not recognize as angels, or if they were the radiant beings biblical angels are often described as.

 The position of the angels says something about the tomb.
 That they are sitting on something seems to imply that Jesus' body was on a raised shelf or ledge.
 This is consistent with the rest of the Gospel.
 However, early pilgrims to Jesus' tomb report that his body was placed in a trough in the tomb.
-Bruce argues that the grave may very well have been a trough as "angels would not require the same material support as beings of flesh and blood."
-Some scholars believe that the clear distinction between the head and foot indicates that Jesus' tomb was one that had a built in headrest.
+F. F. Bruce argues that the grave may very well have been a trough, as "angels would not require the same material support as beings of flesh and blood."
+Some scholars believe that the clear distinction between the head and foot indicates that Jesus' tomb was one that had a built-in headrest.
 Others believe the writer is just referring to the direction in which Jesus had been placed.

-The other question is why the angels failed to appear to the disciples when they examined the tomb.
-Westcott explains this by arguing that "such manifestations necessarily follow the laws of a spiritual economy."
+Another question is why the angels failed to appear to the disciples when they examined the tomb.
+Brooke Foss Westcott explains this by arguing that "such manifestations necessarily follow the laws of a spiritual economy".